 The economic energy of the residents, especially fulfilled in local trade and services, contribute to the accumulation of the local capital, city development and affluence increase, as well as to establishment of stable economic bonds.

-All labour financed with public money should be subject to exemplary practices in terms of working conditions and decent wages.
 This can be attained by using social clauses in public procurement procedures – their implementation should constitute an obligation for local authorities.

 The fundamental challenges for ‘urban ecology’ are urban noise, air and water pollution, high emission and wasteful energetics and transport, wasteful exploitation of land and water, allotting green areas for investments, decline in trees, and overproduction of unsorted and non-recyclable waste.